 If you’re interested in buying our same composting toilet, the best place to purchase is directly from Nature’s Head.

 The main advantage of ordering direct, vs Amazon, is to make sure you get the options you need for your specific installation (i.e. do you need the spider handle?
 Do you need a solar fan?
 Do you need spare parts?)
-Click over to the Nature’s Head Store, select your configuration (we have the Spider handle with extra Liquids Bottle) and at checkout use the code above.
+Click the link above, select your configuration (we have the Spider handle with extra Liquids Bottle) and at checkout the discount will be automatically added.

-The discount code will change every quarter, so if you’re still in research mode you’ll want to visit our site just before you purchase to get the latest code.
-If you have questions, Larry is extremely helpful and can be reached by email or phone which you’ll find on the Nature’s Head contact page.
+If you’re still in research mode you’ll want to visit our site just before you purchase to click the link above, otherwise the discount may not be automatically applied.
+If you have questions, the customer support team is extremely helpful and can be reached by email or phone which you’ll find on the Nature’s Head contact page.

 Disclaimer – We’re not experts and this information is based on our experience and opinions.
 It is your responsibility to understand the local laws, rules, regulations and safety procedures before dumping any waste on the ground, into trash bins or applying to a garden.